AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/Download objects/Resumable download.md

 // Download the object to your local file.
 DownloadFileResult downloadRes = ossClient.downloadFile(downloadFileRequest);
-// After the download succeeds, object meta is returned. downloadRes.getObjectMeta();
+// After the object is downloaded, the object metadata is returned. downloadRes.getObjectMetadata();

-//Close your OSSClient.
-ossClient.shutdown();
+// Shut down the OSSClient instance. ossClient.shutdown();
 ```